Designing Agentic Workflows

 |---|---|---|

-| Task almost complete | Context ~60 %; tests nearly passing; work coherent. | Finish the task, commit, start a fresh session for the next task. |
+| Task almost complete | Context ~60 %; tests nearly passing; work coherent. | Finish the task, commit, and start a fresh session for the next task. |

-| Corrections looping | Context ~60 %; agent repeats rejected approaches; constraints restated. | Stop iterating, run /wf-summarise, reset deliberately. |
+| Corrections looping | Context ~60 %; agent repeats rejected approaches; constraints restated. | Stop iterating, run /wf-summarise, and reset deliberately. |

-| Mid‑work | Context ~70 %; significant work remaining; near compaction. | Checkpoint, reset, continue in a fresh session. |
+| Mid‑work | Context ~70 %; significant work remaining; near compaction. | Create a checkpoint, reset, and continue in a fresh session. |

 Preparing to Enter the Core Loop

-- Start with an issue that has verifiable success criteria.
+Start with an issue that has verifiable success criteria.

 - Most teams already have issues from GitHub, JIRA, product specs, or bug reports.

-- If the issue lacks clear criteria, enrich it first using
+If the issue lacks clear criteria, enrich it first using

-/wf-issue-plan.- This command checks for investigation, design, or ADR gaps and suggests the appropriate on‑demand command before proceeding.
+\wf-issue-plan.- This command checks for investigation, design, or ADR gaps and suggests the appropriate on‑demand command before proceeding.

 Litmus Test